syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Bubble.md

 ![Bubble chart type in MAUI Chart]()

 ## Show zero size bubbles
-The zero size bubble segments can be enabled or disabled by using the [ShowZeroSizeBubbles]() property.
-By default, the property value is True.The following code illustrates how to set the value to the property.
+The zero size bubble segments can be enabled or disabled using the [ShowZeroSizeBubbles]() property.
+By default, the property value is True.
+The following code illustrates how to set the value to the property.

 {% tabs %}